What is CNC Machining Service?

 A CNC machine is given a specific set of directions and uses those instructions to cut the part out of a blank.
 The CNC machine instructions are given in computer code.
 The code will tell the machine where to place the tooltip, how fast the tooltip should spin, and the coordinates to where the tooltip will move.
 CNC machines use coordinates on a set axis such as x-, y-, and z-axis.
 Commonly used CNC machines include vertical milling machines, horizontal milling machines, lathes, routers, and grinders.
 Parts can be cut out with high precision and easily replicated over and over again.
 ICOMold by Fathom offers a wide array of plastic machining services by offering not only CNC machines for plastic and metal but plastic injection molding services as well.

-CNC Machining Services
+Benefits of CNC Machining

-CNC machining has many advantages.
-It is a more precise process than manual machining, and it provides exact repeatability.
-Because the computer controls the machine movement, the machine tools can all move precisely and simultaneously on their axes to create complex, three-dimensional shapes that would be almost impossible with manual machining.
+CNC plastic machining services have many advantages over manual manufacturing.
+CNC machining is a more precise process than manual machining and provides exact repeatability.
+Computer control ensure the machine movement and makes the tools move precisely and simultaneously on their axes to create complex, three-dimensional shapes that would be almost impossible with manual machining.